 In order to afford the expense of long-term health care, many retirees are looking into hybrid whole life, hybrid indexed universal life (IUL), and hybrid annuities as alternatives to stand-along long-term care policies.
 Hybrid policies are less restrictive and don’t usually have a “use it or lose it” approach to benefits.
 In fact, some hybrid policies offer a death benefit if the policyholder does not use the long-term care benefits.

-With more than two decades of experience in the financial services industry, Darcy Bergen is the founder and president of Bergen Financial Group in Peoria, Arizona.
-A certified retirement financial advisor, Darcy Bergen frequently shares his financial planning knowledge as the host of the live radio show Smart Money, as well as the television show The Money Doctors.
+Possessing more than 20 years of experience in the financial services industry, Darcy Bergen serves as founder and president of Bergen Financial Group in Peoria, Arizona.
+Holding a certified retirement financial advisor credential, Darcy Bergen shares his knowledge with a large audience through hosting a live radio show called "Smart Money" and the television show "The Money Doctors.”

 As you near retirement age, a financial advisor can help you navigate complex tax laws to make sure you get the most from your money.
 For instance, once you turn 70.5 years old, you must begin taking required minimum distributions (RMDs) from your retirement account.
 Once you start withdrawing those tax-deferred funds, you may land in a higher-income tax bracket with a higher percentage of earnings going toward taxes.
 Consulting a financial planner can help you complete careful tax planning to compensate for the impact of RMDs on your taxable earnings.

 Insurance coverage is another financial planning topic to seek professional advice about, once you reach retirement age.
 Purchasing permanent insurance or annuity policies can help you and your family plan for long-term care expenses, as well as supplement retirement income and provide funds for spousal survivorship.